richeterre/SwiftGoal/README.md

 Setup
 -----

 No separate backend is required to use the app, as it stores all its data locally in the `Documents` directory by default.
-Note that things might break in future releases, e.g. if some model fields change.
+Note that things might break in future releases, e.g. if some model fields change!
+Also, you need to _terminate_ the app to trigger a write to local storage.

 For serious use and if you want to share data across multiple devices, I recommend you use [Goalbase][goalbase] as a backend.
 It's easy to get started: